jepetersohn/battleship/README.md

 * Application allow a single human player to play a one-sided game of battleships against the computer.

+* If computer's ship is sinking then message like 'You sank my Aircraft carrier' arise.

 ## List of available commands

 * D - debug mode